 Features

-The top key features of the midiplus USB MIDI Keyboard Controller (X8 Pro) include 88 semi-weight velocity full-sized keys, 9 editable knob controllers with back light, and 8 groups of adjustable velocity curves.
+The top key features of the midiplus USB MIDI Keyboard Controller (X8 Pro) include 88 semi-weight velocity full-sized keys, 9 editable knob controllers with backlight, and 8 groups of adjustable velocity curves.

 Price